5HoSaZ/DS-Movie-Recommender/readme.md

 Python dependencies are listed in [dependencies.txt](./requirements.txt).

 Dataset and model weights are hosted on [onedrive](https://husteduvn-my.sharepoint.com/:f:/g/personal/dat_tht225482_sis_hust_edu_vn/EvzkosUBg2xHtBl4hZejPaABc696kWogjRTSmEKATdjiXA?e=xwvaaS).
-Please download and extract them first for our models and app to work.
+Please download and extract them first for our models and app to work.~~s~~

-Data crawling require a valid [TMDb API](https://developer.themoviedb.org/reference/intro/getting-started) and the [MovieLens 32m](https://grouplens.org/datasets/movielens/32m/) dataset.

-Upon completion, the workspace should look like this:
+The workspace after extraction should look like this:

 <p float="left" align="center">
   <img src="./database/images/database.png" width="238" />